This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 2. We will check the availability of the company name and get back to you within 24 hours.

-3. Once the information is received and the name is confirmed, we will email you our quotation for payment.
+3. Once we receive the information and confirm the name, we will email you our quotation for payment.
 Upon receipt of payment, the company name will be reserved at your request.

-4. Once name approved by SSM , we will prepare full set of registration documents.
+4. Once the name is approved by SSM, we will prepare a full set of registration documents.

-5. Signing of documents at 3E Accounting office by all directors & shareholders.
+5. Signing of documents at the 3E Accounting office by all directors & shareholders.

-6. Once the signing of documents is done, we will proceed to incorporate the company with Companies Commission of Malaysia (SSM).
+6. Once the documents are signed, we will proceed to incorporate the company with the Companies Commission of Malaysia (SSM).

 7. Issuance of Notification of Incorporation by SSM

-8. Once the company is incorporated, we will email you all the relevant documents for records.
+8. Once the company is incorporated, we will email you all the relevant documents for your records.

 The requirements to form a private limited company (identified through the words ‘Sendirian Berhad’ or ‘Sdn.
 Bhd.’ appearing together with the company’s name) are: